3.4 Career guidance and counselling

 On this page

 An important and low-cost way of improving youth labor markets is to give guidance and information for young job seekers on education choices and employment opportunities.
 It helps youngsters to make a good decision when it comes to choosing their future occupations if it is based on information about professions and sectors with the best employment outlook.
 The Macedonian Ministry of Labor and Social Policy, together with the ILO launched the Occupational Outlook website to provide easy access to this information.
-Occupational Outlook (https://zanimanja.mk/) offers insight into 45 occupations that have positive job prospects in the medium term, such as bookkeeper, home caregiver or baker.
-By 2021, the tripartite working group producing the information for the website plans to increase the number of available occupations to 72.
+Occupational Outlook (https://zanimanja.mk/) offers insight into 85 occupations that have positive job prospects in the medium term, such as bookkeeper, home caregiver or baker.
 For each profession, the Outlook provides a job description, conditions of work (pay, work schedule, work environment, work hazards); education, training and work experience requirements, and job prospects.

 All young unemployed persons applying for the first time in the Employment Service Agency receive career guidance and employment counseling services to improve their capacities for finding employment in the labor market.

-According to the last adopted document - Action Plan for Youth Employment 2016-2020 (Акциски план за вработување млади лица 2016-2020), until 2020, it is planned that at least 30% of the high school students and students enrolled in higher education will have access to career guidance and at least 30% of all youth registered youth in ESA will receive services for career guidance.
+According to the now-expired document - Action Plan for Youth Employment 2016-2020 (Акциски план за вработување млади лица 2016-2020), until 2020, it was planned that at least 30% of the high school students and students enrolled in higher education will have access to career guidance and at least 30% of all youth registered youth in ESA will receive services for career guidance.

 https://www.ilo.org/budapest/whats-new/WCMS_625307/lang--en/index.htm (Accessed November 10, 2020)